Police evaluations for Curtis Reeves gave him praise for his work ethic

 “He came back very irritated,” Cummings recalled.

 Voices were raised.
 Oulson threw a bag of popcorn at Reeves, police said.
-Then, the former police officer took out a .380 semi-automatic handgun and shot Oulson.
+Then, the former police officer took out a .380 semi-automatic handgun and shot Oulson, police said.

 As Oulson staggered and fell, “He said, ‘I can’t believe I got shot,’” the younger Cummings recounted.
 “Blood started coming out of his mouth.
 I was trying to hold him up.
 He just fell down.”